Quantum Euler angles and agency-dependent spacetime: Same stars, different skies

 \section{Same stars, different skies}

-Perhaps the most striking implication of our results is that they provide a possible scenario for a novel type of relationship between observers and the spacetime they observe: to the best of our knowledge, this is the first mathematical framework suitable for modeling the possibility that the choices made by the observer in setting up her reference frame affect the spacetime she lives in.
+Perhaps the most striking implication of our results is that they provide a possible scenario for a novel type of relationship between observers and the spacetime they observe, such that the choices made by the observer in setting up her reference frame affect the spacetime she observes.

 We shall argue this by first advocating Einstein's operational notion of spacetime, whose points have physical meaning only in as much as they label an event there occurring.
 We use as reference example a network of sources emitting photons (``stars"): each photon emission is a physical point of spacetime.
 These points of spacetime will be labeled by measured coordinates and uncertainties on those coordinates.
 The key observation here is that, in our model, these uncertainties are not intrinsic properties of the spacetime points but rather depend on the choices made by the observer.
 These arguments give rise to a framework in which \emph{different skies may originate from the observation of the same stars}.